6 Queen Esther Characteristics We Should Be Practicing Now

 She dreams of marrying Shamir, a tall, handsome, studious young man who is the rabbi’s son.
 Her heart beats faster when she hears the sound of his deep voice as he reads the Torah.
 And she hopes that he will visit Mordecai soon to present a betrothal request.

 Then, an upheaval in King Xerxes’s palace changes everything.
-Queen Vashti has been banished and an edict goes out for all qualified young virgins throughout the empire to be taken to the palace as he searches for a new queen.
+Queen Vashti has been banished and an edict goes out for all qualified young virgins throughout the empire to be taken to the palace as he searches for a replacement.

 Fear strikes in the hearts of many, including Mordecai, as he realizes Hadassah will be taken.
 To hide her identity as a Jew, he tells her to go by the name of Esther.
 Since he works as a record-keeper at the king’s gates, he can keep tabs on how she is doing.